Steam Inhalation Introduction.

 For continuous inhalation, place the tea kettle on a hot pot without the paper cone and let the steam fill the room.

-After the treatment gently dry the person’s face, be sure the person is warm and dry, encouraged the person to rest for 30 minutes depending on the intensity and the duration of treatment.
+After the treatment gently dries the person’s face, be sure the person is warm and dry and encouraged the person to rest for 30 minutes depending on the intensity and the duration of treatment.

 Steam Inhalation for Cold